Prosecutor: Arbery's killers 'did everything' on assumptions

 Associated Press

 BRUNSWICK, Ga.
-(AP) — White men in pickup trucks chased Ahmaud Arbery for five minutes, and one threatened to shoot him, as they cut off his escape from a Georgia subdivision and ultimately killed the 25-year-old Black man with a shotgun, a prosecutor told a trial jury Friday.
+(AP) — White men in pickup trucks chased Ahmaud Arbery for five minutes, and one threatened to shoot him, as they cut off the jogger’s escape from a Georgia subdivision and ultimately killed the 25-year-old Black man with a shotgun, a prosecutor told a trial jury Friday.

 “They assumed that he must have committed some crime that day,” Dunikoski said.
 “He tried to run around their truck and get way from these strangers, total strangers, who had already told him that they would kill him.
 And then they killed him.”